raspberrypilearning/serene-scene/en/step_5.md

 ```
 --- /task ---

-The Grasshopper sprite is moving a little quickly at the moment, but you can slow it down by using a `variable`{:class="block3variables"} and a `wait`{:class="block3control"} block.
+The **Grasshopper** sprite is moving a little quickly at the moment, but you can use a `variable`{:class="block3variables"} and a `wait`{:class="block3control"} block to slow it down.

 --- task ---

 Create a new variable and switch it to a slider.
-You can call the variable `grasshopper`{:class="block3variables"}.
+You can call the variable `grasshopper`.

 --- /task ---

 --- task ---

-Now you can use a `wait`{:class="block3control"} block to slow the grasshopper down.
+Now, you can use a `wait`{:class="block3control"} block to slow the grasshopper down.

 ![image of grasshopper sprite](images/grasshopper-sprite.png)